freqtrade/freqtrade/docs/freqai.md

 ### File structure

 `user_data_dir/models/` contains all the data associated with the trainings and backtestings.
-This file structure is heavily controlled and read by the `DataHandler()` and should thus not be modified.
+This file structure is heavily controlled and read by the `FreqaiDataKitchen()` and should thus not be modified.